 'Sunflowers', c/o Ann Gunn, 8 Wordsworth Road, Braintree, Essex CM7 55X; (0373) 21184.

-HE ARGUMENTS in John Papworth's explanation should not be ignored, but it is unfort many in the green movement will be religiously that on as before.
-The reason for this is that to say that mass politics are part of the problem is to call into question the purpose of the Green Party.
+THE ARGUMENTS in John Papworth's ex should not be ignored, but it is unfor many in the green movement will be relation to the face his conclusions and analysis - they will be relation to the rest of the solution of the solution of the reason for this is that to say that mass politics are part of the problem is to call into question the purpose of the Green Party.
 After all, if we agree that national politics in search of a mass power-base is wrong, what is left for the Green Party to do?
 This is the question which lurks behind John Papworth's article and which makes its conclusions uncongenial.

 Yet the answer was contained (in general terms) within the article: since "it is mass structures ...which have created the global crisis".
-We need "a form of politics which is organically structured (i.e. empowered from its smallest units), power-dispersed and community based".
+We need "a form of politics which is organically structured (i.e. empowered from its emailest units), power-dispersed and community based".
 In other words, we must look at the structure of the Green Party.
 To ask what should be the purpose of the Green Party is actually to miss the point: prior to this we must ask what should be its structure.
 That is the meaning of John Papworth's analysis.